 The average person doesn’t give insurance fraud a second thought.
-But, the fact is it costs U.S. consumers an estimated $80 to $90 billion per year.
+But the fact is it costs U.S. consumers an estimated $80 to $90 billion per year.
 In California, it’s a $15 billion-a-year problem.
-It’s the second-largest economic crime in America, exceeded only by tax evasion.
-The San Diego County District Attorney’s Insurance Fraud Division addresses this problem by dedicating specialists to handle complex insurance fraud prosecutions.
-In 2017, we filed criminal charges against 490 defendants and obtained convictions against 494 defendants (some defendants who were charged in 2016 did not plead guilty until 2017) and over $10.25 million in restitution was ordered.
+It’s the second largest economic crime in America, exceeded only by tax evasion.
+The San Diego County District Attorney’s Office combats this problem by using experienced specialists to confront the insurance fraud epidemic.
+In 2018, we filed criminal charges against 403 defendants and obtained convictions against 437 defendants (some defendants charged in 2017 did not plead guilty until 2018) and over $5.6 million in restitution was ordered.

-The insurance fraud business plan is to prevent crime, conserve resources, and maximize investigations and prosecutions with available staff.
+The insurance fraud business plan is to prevent crime, manage resources, and effectively investigate and prosecute fraud.

-We focus heavily on preventing fraud.
-Our outreach efforts consist of giving near weekly presentations to business and labor groups, informing each side of their rights and duties and of the consequences of fraud in applying for or denying benefits.
-We secured public service announcements on television, social media, radio, newspaper, and billboards.
+We believe in preventing fraud.
+Our outreach efforts consist of giving near-weekly presentations to business and labor groups, informing each side of their rights and duties and the consequences of fraud in applying for or denying benefits.
+We procured public service announcements on television, social media, radio, newspaper, and billboards.
 The message is: Insurance fraud is a felony, so “DON’T DO IT.
 DON’T TOLERATE IT.
-REPORT IT: (800) 315-7672.”
+REPORT IT: (800) 315-7672”

 - Workers’ Compensation Fraud